d4n3sh/thedaneshproject/content/posts/2008-04-25-supportmicrosoftcom-not-working-behind-squid.md

 #> service squid restart

-The other way is to remove the tick from &#8220;Use HTTP1.1 through proxy connections&#8221; in IE's Advanced internet options tab.
+The other way is to remove the tick from "Use HTTP1.1 through proxy connections" in IE's Advanced internet options tab.
 Beware that this might break other sites.

 Source: [Whirlpool.net.au][1]